Meet The MLCA Executive Board of Directors

 Tamar fundamentally believes in the development of IBCLC as a profession and as an individual provider.
 She is thrilled to be able to work on this goal with the help of MLCA.

-Christine Salvucci, RN, IBCLC - General Board Member
+Christine Fischer Rothman, PHD, IBCLC - General Board Member